donald-pinckney/pacsolve/SolversScratch/README.md

   - Pro: Cycles are representable
   - Pro: Quantifier free, and seems like it would be promising to implement in Python as a reasonable algorithm
   - Con: Can't represent solves in which we have duplicate package@version vertices.
 Unsure if this matters for the paper, but at least is relevant for Spack.
-  - Unknown: Don't yet see a way to easily constrain to non-cyclic graphs, without creating a whole new model.
-Perhaps [Z3 fixedpoints](https://rise4fun.com/Z3/tutorial/fixedpoints) would be usable?
+  - Unknown: Don't yet see a way to easily constrain to non-cyclic graphs, without creating a whole new model. ~~Perhaps [Z3 fixedpoints](https://rise4fun.com/Z3/tutorial/fixedpoints) would be usable?~~ **EDIT: Z3 fixedpoints doesn't seem to let you interact with SMT at all.**
   - Unknown: Haven't yet thought about how optimization would be done in this model

 2. `model-yes-duplicates-yes-cycles.smt2`: This models a dependency resolution graph that does allow duplicate vertices, as well as cycles.